Qian Julie Wang: Career

 Wang declined Robins Kaplan's offer of partnership and currently serves as managing director/partner of Gottlieb & Wang LLP, a law firm focusing on special needs children and civil rights impact litigation.
-She decided to start writing her memoir, Beautiful Country, in the wake of the 2016 US election of Donald Trump as President of the United States.
+She decided to start writing her memoir, Beautiful Country, in the wake of the 2016 US election of Donald Trump as president of the United States.
 She had been a naturalized American citizen for six months by this time.

 Wang wrote the book on her phone during her commute to her law offices, finishing a first draft in 2019 and publishing in 2021.
 She is working on a second book inspired by her experiences as an Asian-American working in corporate law.

 Personal life

 Wang chose the Anglicised name "Julie" because of Asian-American puppet "Julie Woo" on The Puzzle Place.

 Wang converted to Judaism, founding and leading a Jews of Color group at Manhattan Central Synagogue; on the day her debut memoir was released, Wang delivered a lay sermon to the congregation at Rosh Hashanah services.
-Wang is married.
+Wang is married, and she gave birth to a daughter in October 2023.